Portrait of Nick Watton

 Working across a range of clients, creating both admin and public facing interfaces.

-Projects to date have been developed either in React / Typescript with a strong focus on Jest testing, or with custom Shopify templates.
+Projects to date have been developed either in React (with Typescript and Jest testing), or custom Shopify templates.

 I am currently involved with developing the front end for an AI prototype project.